Telluride CO Altitude Sickness and Prevention

 And how to treat it once it sets in

-From the moment you enter the Town of Telluride, the elevation is already 8,750 feet above sea level.
+From the moment you enter Town, the Telluride elevation is already 8,750 feet above sea level.
 Head up to Mountain Village, and the elevation rises to 9,547 feet above sea level.
 If you make your way up to the ski-in, ski-out cabins perched high up in the hills, you could be sleeping at 10,500 feet above sea level and higher.
 And when you reach the top of the resort’s highest lift, you’ll be at 12,255 feet above sea level.
 To put that in perspective, that’s about the same elevation as the tops of Mount Fuji in Japan, Mt.
 Cook in New Zealand, and the Teide volcano in Spain.

 This is why the altitude in Telluride, Colorado can cause serious health issues.
 Altitude sickness is especially tricky because it is utterly indiscriminate: world-class athletes are just as susceptible to it as mildly out-of-shape weekend warriors.
 That’s because it’s not ability or experience that dictates whether or not it hits you—it’s whether you have any of the six genes identified as the culprit for causing altitude sickness susceptibility and if you’ve given yourself time to acclimate.
 It's so unpredictable that even if you've had it once, that doesn't mean you'll have it again.
 And if you've never had it, it can still strike.